osmarluiz/3D-Nets/README.md

 # 3D-Nets

-Here is a document you can use on GitHub to explain the organization of the project to your team:

----

 # Project Structure

 This document explains the organization of the code for the project.
 The goal is to maintain a modular and scalable architecture that makes it easy to add new models, datasets, and utilities.